Lecture Notes in Cosmology: The perturbed Boltzmann equation for massless neutrinos

-Hence $4\mathcal N^{(S)}_0 = \delta_\nu$, i.e. the monopole is proportional to the density contrast.\footnote{It is redundant to write $\mathcal N^{(S)}_0$ since the monopole has only the scalar contribution.} In Chapter~\ref{Chap6:IC} we shall see that indeed the primordial mode excited is just the monopole, making thus reliable our assumption of axial symmetry.
+Hence $4\mathcal N^{(S)}_0 = \delta_\nu$, i.e., the monopole is proportional to the density contrast.\footnote{It is redundant to write $\mathcal N^{(S)}_0$ because the monopole can be sourced only by scalar perturbations.} In Chapter~\ref{Chap:IC}, we shall see that indeed the primordial mode excited is just the monopole.
 For the \textbf{dipole} $\mathcal N^{(S)}_1$:

 Hence, $3\mathcal N^{(S)}_1 = V_\nu$.
 Finally, for the \textbf{quadrupole}:

 Therefore, $\hat{k}_l\hat{k}_m\pi_\nu^{lm} = -4\rho_\nu\mathcal N^{(S)}_2/3$.
 Similar expressions hold true for photons.